codidact/docs/User-Help/FormattingHelp.md

 * **Blockquotes**

   When quoting text from somewhere else, you can use a blockquote to signify that this is not your original text, but a quote from somewhere else.
 Put a greater than symbol (`>`), followed by a space, before a paragraph to mark that quote as a blockquote.
-For instance, `> This is a blockquote.` will render as a quote:
+For instance, `> This is a blockquote!` will render as a quote:

   > This is a blockquote!